Multisample DNA-only#

 full_combined = combined[:]

-# Rename your variants
+# Rename the variants

 # Any of these column values can be added to the id names